 What’s Now About Warli Art Designs?

 picture credits: sajavat decor

-The Warli Paintings of Maharashtra are very different from other tribal and folk paintings in India.
-Their themes revolve around depiction of daily life activities rather than mythological themes.
+The Warli Painting of Maharashtra are very different from other tribal and folk paintings in India.
+Their themes revolve around depiction of daily life activities or day to day activities rather than mythological themes.

 Madhubani paintings do not use earth colors or rice paste in white; instead, they use bright colors.
 The paintings is painted on mud and cow dung based surfaces.